- Home

 Why should I choose a BA in Theatre and Performative Practices?

-Theatre and Performative Practices offers students an exciting, creative and high quality learning experience.
-As a student you can expect to gain high quality, industry standard skills and knowledge that will enable you to pave your career in the Arts sector – future opportunities can involve professional employment in the Arts, education and your academic career at a postgraduate level.
+Theatre and Performative Practices at UCC offers students an exciting, creative and highly personal learning experience.
+As a student you can expect to gain high quality, industry standard skills and knowledge that will enable you to follow your passions and pursue a career in the Arts sector.

-We have access to excellent bespoke facilities, alongside UCC's main campus, including the Granary Theatre, studio space, theatre lab and seminar rooms.
+We have access to excellent facilities, including the Granary Theatre, studio space, theatre lab and seminar rooms.

-We can offer joint honours and single honours degrees in Theatre and Performative Practices with Arts subjects such as Music, English, languages etc.
+We offer joint honours and single honours degrees in Theatre and Performative Practices, allowing you to enrich your studies with other Arts subjects such as Music, English, world languages, etc.

-We are dedicated to discovering new and exciting creative practices with our students and staff, leading to new approaches in performance practices alongside theoretical and critical approaches in the Arts.
+We are committed to excellence and dedicated to discovering new and exciting creative practices, leading to innovative, theoretical, critical, and practical approaches to theatre and the Arts.

 We have connections with local, national and international theatres as well as national and international cultural organisations and arts practitioners.

-You can follow in the footsteps of our graduates who pursue careers in theatre, television and film as well as in postgraduate studies, applied theatre, including community theatre and education, and creative practices.
+You can follow in the footsteps of our graduates who pursue careers in theatre, television and film as well as in postgraduate studies, applied theatre, community theatre and education, and other creative vocations.
 Our graduates work locally, nationally and internationally.

 Will the course help me set up connections with professionals to help with my career after this course?